faisalman/ua-parser-js/readme.md

 engine.toString();                  // "Blink 28.0.1500.95"
 ```

-#### * `withClientHints():Promise<object>|Thenable<object>` `since@2.0`
+#### * `withClientHints():Promise<object>|Thenable<object>|object` `since@2.0`

-Recently Chrome limits the information exposed through user-agent and introduces a new experimental set of data called "client-hints".
+Recently, Chrome limits the information exposed through user-agent and introduces a new experimental set of data called "client-hints".
 In browser-environment, obtaining the client-hints data via JavaScript must be done in an asynchronous way.
 In `UAParser` you can chain the result object from `get*` method with `withClientHints()` to also read the client-hints data from the browser and return the updated data as a `Promise`.

 ```js
 // client-side example